 This boron-based, concentrated wood preservative controls termites, insects, and wood decay fungi such as brown and white rot.
 Use on wooden structures that come into contact with water such as crawl spaces, decks, sills, columns, joists, beams, logs, siding, and fences.
-This versatile product can be used on wet or dry surfaces, indoor or outdoors, and on wood or wood-based products before or after treatment with LiquidWood or WoodEpox.
+This versatile product can be used on wet or dry surfaces, indoors or outdoors, and on wood or wood-based products before or after treatment with LiquidWood or WoodEpox.
 It’s the preservative of choice for its long lasting effects and low toxicity to humans and pets.
 Apply to bare wood.
 Dilute with water as needed.

 Coverage: Dependent upon dilution ratio and surface type.
 Size: 1 Gallon.
 Active ingredient: borate mineral salt.

 This product is unavailable for shipment into Canada.

 - My big wood deck has no roof over it.
 Summer is coming and it is very dry, so I would normally put an oil on it to rehydrate it, or perhaps a stain to protect it from UV.
 But in the winter it is very rainy, so two years ago I applied Bora-Care.
 1- how often should one apply bora-care to prevent rot?
 2- I don't blieve bora-care re-hydrates, so what would you suggest I do, and in what order?
 Thanks!